-Tolliver said the agency would need to add 77 employees to comply with those caseload requirements, even after hiring hundreds last year and reducing its turnover rate, The Indianapolis Star and the Journal Gazette reported.
+An agency official told the budget committee it would need to add 77 employees to comply with the caseload requirements, even after hiring hundreds last year and reducing its turnover rate.